aabarmin/icloud-photo-importer/README.md

 - **`image-upload-webdav`**
   Reads already-sorted images from a `src` folder and uploads them to a WebDAV server.
-    - The destination server is provided via the `--dest-url` parameter.
     - Keeps folder hierarchy intact during upload.
+    - Deduplicates images by the name and file size.

 ---